changhsinlee/changhsinlee.github.io/_posts/2018-12-03-pyderpuffgirls-ep2.md

 ### Must

-You will need the following two Python packages to follow the tutorial:
+You will need to install two Python packages to follow the tutorial:

 * `pandas`
 * `sqlalchemy`